kmal808/kmal808/README.md

 ============================
 Full Stack Software Developer
 -----------------------------
-* 🏗️  Highly experienced construction operations manager that brought my passion, problem solving and collaborative skills to field of software engineering.
+* 🏗️  Highly experienced construction operations manager that has brought my passion, problem solving and collaborative skills to field of software engineering.
 * 🌍  I'm based on the island of Oahu, Hawaii
 * 🖥️  See my portfolio at [kurtmalley.com](http://kurtmalley.com)
 * ✉️  You can contact me at [kurtmalleydev@gmail.com](mailto:kurtmalleydev@gmail.com)